portableant/museologi.st/projects/staffordshirehoard.md

 ![A screenshot of the old website](../images/2009/staffshoardwebsite.jpg)

-The original web site was built in one day by Daniel Pett, PAS ICT Adviser, using the OpenSource [Textpattern](https://textpattern.com) Content Management System (used to great effect by friends like LP-Archaeology).
+The original website was built in one day by Daniel Pett, PAS ICT Adviser, using the OpenSource [Textpattern](https://textpattern.com) Content Management System (used to great effect by friends like LP-Archaeology).
 The labeling of images was conducted by Katharine Kelland over a period of a few days whilst the data was manipulated from original work by Kevin Leahy via Roger Bland.
 The fantastic images come from a variety of sources - Daniel Buxton, David Rowan Birmingham University, the councils involved and Duncan Slarke (the local FLO).
 The website was replaced by Staffordshire County Council soon after